Privacy Policy

 11.2.
 The YooKassa payment widget loads only after the user submits the license purchase form.
 Within the payment form, YooKassa may use its own cookies, local storage, and network requests necessary to process the payment.

 11.3.
-Service emails about purchase, receipt, license key, license status, sandbox verification, sandbox key, and support are not marketing emails.
+Service emails about registration, email verification, access recovery, purchase, receipt, license key, license status, and support are not marketing emails.
 Marketing emails are sent only with separate consent.

 12. International Transfers